Last updated: 25th of August 2022

 If you apply as a part of a group, for instance through your bachelor group, Intility will process personal data of all group members.
 This includes name, address, phone number and e-mail, which will be collected from CV, application and other relevant information sources.
 If relevant, we will also store e-mail correspondence between you and us relating to the application process.
 To assess your group’s application, the personal data mentioned above may be viewed by Intility staff and/or Intility’s subsidiaries’ staff, especially HR-personnel and managers.

 Intility regularly sends surveys to our customers to improve our services.
 We use the third-party vendor Questback AS for this purpose.
 Participation in the surveys are voluntary and requires your consent.
 If you choose to reply to a survey, you are required to state your full name and your employer.
-The personal data is stored at Questback AS for 24 months before they are automatically deleted.
+The personal data is stored at Questback AS for up to 4 years (standard contract period) before they are automatically deleted.

 1.5 Who we share your personal data with